github/safe-settings/README.md

 # These settings are synced to GitHub by https://github.com/decyjphr-org/safe-settings

 repositories:
   # This is a list of repositories that need to be synced.
-If the repository is not listed in the settings.yml, it will still be synced once it is manually created.
-The app manages all the repos in the organization__
+  # If the repository is not listed in the settings.yml, it will still be synced once it is manually created.

   # See https://developer.github.com/v3/repos/#edit for all available settings for a repository
   - name: new-repo